Cyberpunk-Hardware/Cyberpunk-Hardware/README.md

-- 👋 @Cyberpunk-Hardware is a decentralised self organising group looking to provide computers and hardware for the bitcoin friendly, hopefully people friendly, but most likely digital and bionic future.
+- 👋 @Cyberpunk-Hardware is a mostly decentralised and self organising group looking to provide computers and hardware for the bitcoin friendly, hopefully people friendly, but most likely digital and bionic future.
 We want to create an open market where you can buy equipment with trust and get good support.
 - 👀 Interested in surviving without being consumed by the machine, but recognise that we need our own tech to defend ourselves...
 - 🌱 Currently learning coding, creating fun websites and chating about hacky bitcoin tech...
 - 💞️ Looking to collaborate on bitcoin and lightning node builds, home servers, mesh networks, surveilance free technology, phones and communication, home miners...